Experience has taught us a thing or two about how we like to live in our homes here in WA.

 Keeping it simple

 Here we have the perfect opportunity to marry traditional home style with all the mod cons.
 A classic U-shaped kitchen works a treat, but a galley-style layout works just as well.
-With today’s island bench becoming yesterday’s kitchen table or butcher’s block.
+Today’s island bench is becoming yesterday’s kitchen table or butcher’s block.

 Country-style homes often encourage a keener focus on living well and enjoying wholesome, organic food.
 Perhaps there’s even a veggie patch and chooks in the backyard.
 In days gone by, the larder was certainly the family’s store cupboard, where bottles of homemade pasta sauce were kept, along with ingredients for everything from the Sunday roast to homemade cake for afternoon tea.
 Today, the larder, scullery or walk-in pantry is just as important, but you’ll probably find the latest kitchen gadgets, mixers and blenders on its shelves.
 Power sockets mean your labour-saving appliances can be used in situ, not only making life easier in the kitchen, but also keeping the benchtops clutter-free.

 Living on a lifestyle block is an open invitation to engage with the outdoors.
 You don’t want to just look at it, you want to throw open the doors and let in the breeze.
 Capturing views is paramount.
-With big windows and doors that open up to sweeping verandahs, outdoor decks.
-And entertaining areas that take into account the environment and the season.
-Just listen to all that peace and quiet.
+Big windows and doors that open up to sweeping verandahs, outdoor decks are a must.
+Entertaining areas that take into account the environment and the season to just listen to all that peace and quiet.

 The master suite in a modern country home feels a world away from the hustle and bustle of the city.
 Many take inspiration from South West resorts that blend contemporary bedroom and bathroom design with natural materials for a welcome sense of calm and tranquillity.
 This is your sanctuary and the rest of the world can wait a while.